kaworu/perl1/README.md

 Your system doesn't provide a termcap file, but the tests assume that it exist.

 ### Fix:
-You can either get a termcap file and install it as /etc/termcap, or modify the tests to check for another file:
+You can either get a termcap file and install it as /etc/termcap, or edit the tests to check for another file:

 	sed -i -e 's/termcap/fstab/' t/*